 Treat every interaction like a normal activity, keeping excited energy to a minimum.
 Do not scold harshly over mistakes, and do not make a big deal over him if he gets afraid.
 If you do, your puppy will think there is a reason to be fearful and anxious.
 Portraying calm confidence and providing direction is the best way to make your puppy feel safe.

 If you find yourself feeling lost, do not be afraid to contact a puppy training expert.
 It is better to correct issues as soon as they come up rather than letting them become habit.
 Good socialization will help your pup be happy for a lifetime, so if he or she is having trouble getting properly socialized in the beginning, seek the help of a professional.
 Getting your puppy used to other dogs and humans early on will make your life much easier, and ensure that the pup grows up happy and well-adjusted.
+Learn more about puppy insurance with Trupanion for your new puppy.

 This article was written by Dixie Somers, a freelance writer who loves to write about business, women’s interests, or home and family.
 Dixie lives in Arizona with her husband, three daughters, and a spunky Jack Russel Terrier who makes life interesting!
 Information for this article was provided by the professionals of the Doggie Central Los Angeles Kennels, who specialize in dog boarding and vet care.